zephyrproject-rtos/zephyr/doc/contribute/index.rst

 * Git commit formatting
 * Coding Style
-* Sanity Check builds for multiple architectures and boards
+* Twister builds for multiple architectures and boards
 * Documentation build to verify any doc changes

 CI is run on the ``shippable`` cloud service and it uses the same tools